gridsome/gridsome.org/docs/guide-netlify-cms.md

 1. Open [this](https://github.com/settings/developers) link
 2. Click on "New OAuth App"
-3. Fill in all the fields according to your website and use `https://api.netlify.com/auth/done` as Authorization callback URL
+3. Fill in all the fields according to your website and use `https://api.netlify.com/auth/done` as `authorization` callback URL

 Part 2, Netlify: